Jial1/Rosetta/README.md

 # Rosetta
- This repository contains the code for the project capstone, and the deliverable will be a MySQL database populated with OpenAlex data
+ This repository contains the code for the project capstone, and the deliverable will be a MySQL database populated with OpenAlex data.
 Here are some examples of tables
 - authors
 - PaperAuthorAffiliations